Helpful Tips for Caregivers

-People take on the role for different reasons.
+People take on the role of caregiver for different reasons.
 Perhaps someone they love has had a sudden health crisis or maybe the aging process or a medical condition has made it impossible for their spouse or parent to manage alone.

-Remember to laugh.
+- Remember to laugh.
 The benefits of laughter have been well-documented.
-Countless studies have shown that laughter is good for our health and well-being.
+Countless studies show that laughter is good for our health and well-being.
 Create moments of joy and laughter for you and for the loved one in your care.
 Watch funny movies and television shows.
 Enjoy your favorite comedians.
 Read a funny book.
 Play silly games, like “Mad Libs.”
 Pick up a “Joke of the Day” calendar.
 Always try to find the humor in the silly things that happen every day.
-Even mistakes and missteps can be pretty funny in hindsight, as long as everything turns out well in the end.
+Even mistakes and missteps can be funny in hindsight, as long as everything turns out well in the end.